Jerome Rivera

-Jerome Jesus Rivera (born April 22, 1995) is an American mixed martial artist who competes in the Flyweight division.
+Jerome Rivera (born April 22, 1995) is an American mixed martial artist who competes in the Flyweight division.
 He most notably competed in the Ultimate Fighting Championship.

 Background

 Rivera started training in 2011, Rivera held an amateur kickboxing belt for SWKA, which is a promotion in Las Cruces, New Mexico.
 Since he was a kid, he loved watching UFC and wrestled at school.